JakubMelka/jakubmelka.github.io/index.md

 - internal structure inspector
 - compare documents
 - redaction (remove sensitive content)
+- document signing
 - many other!

 ## Build
-Generally, you should use Qt 5.14.2 or newer, and use latest compiler supporting C++20.
+Generally, you should use Qt 5.15.2 or newer, and use latest compiler supporting C++20.
 Tested compilers include MSVC, mingw, gcc and clang.

 ### Windows